EECi/Annex_37/models/example/README.md

 # Example Prediction Model

-... explain what the model is and how it works ...
+1. Explain what the model is and a brief description of what it's doing/how is works

-... is there anything else we should know ...
+2. Provide references for the model

+3. Provide a list of strengths and weaknesses, and assumptions of the method

+4. Provide any other information that would be helpful to users of the model

 ## Directory Structure

+Outline the structure of the directory and the files you have provided.
+E.g.,

-- `example_model.py` - ... model implementation ...
+- `example_model.py` - implementation of example model
-- `example_train.py` - ... trains model ...
+- `example_train.py` - script for training example model
-- `example_test.py` - ... test model as ...
+- `example_test.py` - script for testing example model in the following way ...
-- `resources` - ... contains pre-trained models, etc. ...
+- `resources` - contains data files for pre-trained version of model: example1, example2, etc.
 - ...

+## Any other notes

+E.g. preliminary results, suggestions for further work and improvements, points worth mentioning in the journal paper.